 With the success of the ‘All Stars’ cricket (aimed at both boys and girls aged 5 to 8) and the launch of our very own W10 Ladies team, Totton & Eling can cater for any age wishing to play girls cricket.

-Training for the W10 Ladies will be on a Monday evening 6.15pm to 7.30pm
+Training for the W10 players is on a Friday evening from 6.15pm to 7.30pm